allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 tags: [tech, java, cloud, gcp, spring-boot]
 ---

-Configuration management is one of the key challenges you have to face when you decide to build an application as a distributed platform based on microservices deployed to Cloud.
-There are multiple ways of addressing different aspects of this problem, using several tools such as [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/reference/html/) or [Hashicorp Consul](https://cloud.spring.io/spring-cloud-consul/reference/html/), however, this article will focus on the tools that Google Cloud Platform offers out of the box.
+Configuration management is one of the key challenges you have to face when you decide to build an application as a distributed system based on microservices deployed the Cloud.
+There are multiple ways of addressing different aspects of this problem, using several tools such as [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/reference/html/) or [Hashicorp Consul](https://cloud.spring.io/spring-cloud-consul/reference/html/).
+However, this article will focus on the tools that Google Cloud Platform offers out of the box.
 The approaches mentioned should be seen as complementary rather than mutually exclusive.